H2 Physics Electric Fields & Capacitance Notes | 9478

 TL;DR Electric field questions are the hinge between mechanics and circuits.
 Nail the three k-values (force, field, potential), the V/d shortcut for plates and the 21-factor for capacitor energy, and you will harvest marks across Papers 1-3 and the practical.

 Need the rest of the electromagnetism refresh (currents, circuits, EMF)?
-Jump to the H2 Physics notes hub to stay in sequence with Topics 15–18 and grab the shared practice decks.
+Jump to our free H2 Physics notes to stay in sequence with Topics 15–18 and grab the shared practice decks.
+For the full topic map and paper weightings, see our H2 Physics Syllabus 2026-27 overview.

 1 Coulomb's law: the force glue